 The mission is located at 1950 W. San Xavier Road in southwest Tucson.

-The church is open from 9:00am to 4:00pm daily.
+Both the church and the museum are open from 9:00am to 4:00pm daily.

 Please note the mass schedule: